For over 76 years, Adoption Matters has provided support to adopted adults and birth families.

-We offer an innovative support service through our Centre for Adoption Support, a unique service supporting adoption and permanency to families, local authorities and education professionals.
+We offer an innovative support service through our Centre for Adoption Support, which is a unique service supporting adoption and permanency to families, Regional Adoption Agencies, Local Authorities and education professionals.

-We strive to ensure equality of opportunity, both for our adoptive families and amongst our staff and Trustees regardless of gender, race, religion, culture, heritage, age, disability or sexuality.
+We strive to ensure equality of opportunity, both for our adoptive families and amongst our Staff and Trustees, regardless of gender, race, religion, culture, heritage, age, disability or sexuality.